Skip to content

 Note

-Currently, the ipsec, emulators, and snat/dnat metadata sections only apply to Vyatta/VyOS routers.
+Currently, the ipsec, emulators, snmp, and snat/dnat metadata sections only apply to Vyatta/VyOS routers.

 Note